Gujarat Pollution Control Board Consulting

 Objectives:

-• Improve air, water and land quality in Gujarat.
+• Improve air, water & soil quality in Gujarat.

 • Prevent and control pollution resulting from industrial and municipal sources.